grahama1970/mcp-doc-retriever/README.md

 *(This section remains largely the same)*

 ## 🧪 Testing
+### Note on Current Testing Strategy (Beta Phase)

+During the initial beta development phase of the MCP Document Retriever, while the core functionality and integrations are being stabilized, unit testing currently focuses on core utility modules (`test_utils.py`, `test_helpers.py`).
+For most other modules (especially within the `downloader` and `searcher` packages), functional verification currently relies heavily on their respective `if __name__ == '__main__':` standalone execution blocks (as mandated by Phase 0 of the testing plan).

+This strategy allows for rapid iteration and verification of core module logic independently.
+Once the overall MCP service functionality is stable and beta development is complete, a more comprehensive suite of unit and integration tests will be developed for all modules, replacing the reliance on standalone execution blocks for formal testing.
+The existing unit test files serve as initial templates for that future test suite.

+---

 *(This section remains largely the same, but test file paths might change if tests are also reorganized, e.g., `tests/downloader/test_git.py`, `tests/searcher/test_scanner.py`)*